JatinAneja1812/E-AlgoViz.Backend/README.md

 Installation

-1: Download the zip file or just
+1: Copy the link of this project and open in Visual Studio 2022 using version control  OR  you can just download the entire project.
+2. Open A